mems/calepin/Development/JavaScript/JavaScript.md

 ## Break `console.log()`

-It's a fake problems, that must be fixed by browser makers, and don't protect data from someone with bad intentions
+It's a fake problem, that must be fixed by browser makers, and don't protect data from someone with bad intentions

 ```js
 (function() {